Below is a list of things I have done in my professional life that I am pretty proud of.

 Also at Nextest I invented something I coined a "Palette AWG" for testing ISO 14443 contact-less smart cards.
 My wife is an artist, and I knew that when painting a painter chooses colors from her palette, which is what this circuit did.
 I had done this in software originally to generate smart card signals with the Lightning AWG.
 When we were tasked with developing a smart card tester, I remembered my little software invention and the work I had done creating NTSC TV signals with a Packet AWG and fleshed it out as a piece of hardware.
 Essentially, there were four palette memory segments, each containing a segment of a smart card waveform.
 Based on the input data stream a two flop circuit would select the appropriate waveform segment to stitch to the last segment to create a waveform stream for the smart card.
 Click on the picture to see an animated GIF of the Palette AWG in action.

 Basically it would be doing an on-the-fly concatenation of waveform segments to create a modulated waveform stream to go to the smart card.
-Unfortunately instead of patenting the palette AWG, Nextest chose to patent the whole smart card tester (U.S. Patent Application No. 20060276989) based on my design and spread the credit out to everyone on the team.
-That means the palette AWG concept is public domain.
-Too bad.
+Nextest chose to patent the whole smart card tester (US 7765080).

 Also at Nextest I devised many innovative techniques for testing.
 Many of them became applications notes and industry magazine articles.
 Here is a partial list: